 - How to Succeed in Your Public Health Degree Program

-, also known as encoders, work by using a beam of light to generate a position signal.
-While on the plus side these sensors have very high resolution and accuracy, their weakness lies in the fact that they can fail at any time without any warning.
+fact that they can fail at any time without any warning.
 Finally, inductive sensors are known to be very reliable no matter how harsh the environment is.
-Many position sensor manufacturers like manufacture inductive sensors which are known to be reliable and highly accurate in their readings.
-Most industries dealing with applications related to safety almost always use inductive position sensors as their senor of choice.
+Many position sensor manufacturers like manufacture inductive sensors, which are reliable and highly accurate in their readings.
+Most industries dealing with applications related to safety almost always use inductive position sensors as their senor of choice., also known as encoders, work by using a beam of light to generate a position signal.
+While on the plus side, these sensors have very high resolution and accuracy, their weakness lies in the

 Resolution VS Accuracy

-A position sensor resolution refers to the change in position while its accuracy refers to the veracity of its measurements.
-Both these are not same even though some manufacturers try to project it as being the same.
+A position sensor resolution refers to the change in position, while its accuracy refers to the veracity of its measurements.
+Both these are not the same, even though some manufacturers try to project them as the same.
 Even if a sensor produces one million counts, you should not confuse it as being accurate every single time.
-What is a more important criterion is the sensor’s repeatability, or how often can the sensor provide accurate results.
+The more important criterion is the sensor’s repeatability, or how often the sensor can provide accurate results.